chris-kc-cheng/study-notes/README.md

     1. Diligence and Reasonable Basis
     2. Communication with Clients and Prospective Clients
 6. Conflicts of Interest
-    1. Avoid of Disclose Conflicts
+    1. Avoid or Disclose Conflicts
     2. Priority of Transactions
     3. Referral Fees
 7. Responsibilities as a CFA Institute Member or CFA Candidate